 only called by other Python code, so there is no need to go through the name mangling.

-Also, if we would want to make this method callable from ObjC code we would have
+Also, if we would want to make this method callable from ObjC code we may have

 to tell the PyObjC runtime system about the types of the arguments, so it could

 do the conversion.
 This is beyond the scope of this first tutorial, *An introduction to PyObjC*

 The application should now be fully functional, try it.
 The results of what we have